udexon/DUNIIX/DU006_Dateniix.md

-# Dateniix: A Dating App with Emphasis on Coaching by Personal Matchmakers
+# Dateniix: A Decentralized Dating App with Emphasis on Coaching by Personal Matchmakers

 Dateniix is a dating app with emphasis on coaching by personal matchmakers.